adlerdh/entropy/README.md

 Copyright Daniel H. Adler and the Penn Image Computing and Science Lab, Department of Radiology, University of Pennsylvania.
 All rights reserved.

 ## Building
-Entropy requires C++20 and build generation uses CMake 3.24.0.
+Entropy requires C++20 and build generation uses CMake 3.24.0 or later.
 The "superbuild" pattern is used order to retrieve and build external dependencies prior to building the Entropy application.
 The superbuild pattern is also used in [OpenChemistry](https://github.com/OpenChemistry/openchemistry), [ITK](https://github.com/InsightSoftwareConsortium/ITKSphinxExamples/tree/master/Superbuild), [ParaView](https://gitlab.kitware.com/paraview/common-superbuild/), [SimpleITK](https://github.com/SimpleITK/SimpleITK/tree/master/SuperBuild), and [Slicer](https://github.com/Slicer/Slicer).
 Here are sample build instructions.

 Define build flags:
-- `BUILD_TYPE`: Debug, Release, RelWithDebInfo, or MinSizeRel
+- `BUILD_TYPE`: Debug, Release, RelWithDebInfo, or MinSizeRel.
-- `SHARED_LIBS`: 0 for static; 1 for shared
+- `SHARED_LIBS`: 0 for static; 1 for shared.
+Static libraries are recommended for distribution.
-- `NPROCS`: number of concurrent processes during build (e.g. `nproc` on Linux, `sysctl -n hw.ncpu` on macOS, or `echo %NUMBER_OF_PROCESSORS%` on Windows)
+- `NPROCS`: Number of concurrent processes during build (e.g. `nproc` on Linux, `sysctl -n hw.ncpu` on macOS, or `echo %NUMBER_OF_PROCESSORS%` on Windows).
 ```bash
 BUILD_TYPE=Release
 SHARED_LIBS=1